Emergency Fund Account: Money Market or Savings?

-Having an emergency fund is often considered one of the most important parts of a healthy financial plan.
-When it comes to opening an emergency fund account, money market accounts and savings accounts may both be good places to save money depending on how quickly you need to access the funds in an emergency.
+Having an emergency fund often is considered one of the most important parts of a healthy financial plan.
+When it comes to opening an emergency fund account, both money market and savings accounts can be good places to save.
+There are, however, key differences between them.

 Money Market Account vs. Savings Account

-Your Emergency Fund Account and Money Market Accounts
+Your Emergency Fund Account

 For most people, emergency funds are used for unpredictable situations that require quick access to money.
-For that reason, it can be important to make sure that your emergency fund is in an account that you can access quickly and through a variety of means.
+For that reason, it can be important to make sure your emergency fund is in an account you can access quickly and through a variety of means.

+If you're starting an emergency fund account, money market accounts can be a good choice.
 At Ally Bank, we make opening and managing your money market account simple and straightforward.
-There's no minimum to open your money market account, and there are no monthly maintenance fees.
+There's no minimum deposit to open and there are no monthly maintenance fees.
 Plus, your debit card and first 50 standard checks are free.
-And deposits in the Ally Bank Money Market Account are FDIC insured up the maximum amount allowed by law.
+And all deposits in the Ally Bank Money Market Account are FDIC-insured up the maximum amount allowed by law.